Bill Frist: Medical career

 While in medical school, Frist joined the laboratory of W. John Powell Jr. at Massachusetts General Hospital in 1977, where he continued his training in cardiovascular physiology.
 In 1978, he became a resident in surgery at Massachusetts General Hospital.
 In 1983, he spent time at Southampton General Hospital, Southampton, England as a senior registrar in cardiothoracic surgery.
 He returned to Massachusetts General in 1984 as chief resident and fellow in cardiothoracic surgery.
 From 1985 until 1986, Frist was a senior fellow and chief resident in cardiac transplant service and cardiothoracic surgery at the Stanford University School of Medicine.
-There, he trained under Dr. Norman Shumway, a pioneering surgeon known as the father of heart transplantation.
+There, he trained under Norman Shumway, a pioneering surgeon known as the father of heart transplantation.

 After completing his fellowship, Frist became a faculty member at Vanderbilt University Medical Center, where he began a heart and lung transplantation program.
 There, he performed the first heart-lung transplant in the Southeast.
 And in 1990, he performed Tennessee's first single-lung transplant, a notoriously difficult procedure.
 He also served as a staff surgeon at the Nashville Veterans Administration Hospital.
 In 1989, he founded the Vanderbilt Transplant Center, which today performs more heart transplants than any other center in the world.

 In 1991 Frist operated on then–Lieutenant Colonel David Petraeus after he had been shot in a training accident at Fort Campbell.
 Their paths crossed again when Frist was elected to the Senate and Petraeus rose through the military ranks to General.
 They later ran the Army 10-miler together in 2002 in Washington, DC.

 In 1992, Frist organized a statewide grassroots campaign to return the organ donation card to the Tennessee driver's license and received the Distinguished Service Award from the Tennessee Medical Association for his efforts.

 In 1995 Frist, then a sitting senator, successfully resuscitated a constituent suffering a heart attack in the Dirksen Senate Office building.

 In 1998, Frist administered emergency aid to victims and the shooter in the 1998 Capitol Shooting.

 Frist regularly participated in global medical mission and international relief trips, often with non-profit Samaritan's Purse, providing medical aid in sub-Saharan Africa and taking part in emergency response to hurricanes (Katrina), earthquakes (Haiti), tsunami (Sri Lanka) and famine (Sudan and Ethiopia).

 During his 20 years in medicine, Frist performed over 150 heart and lung transplants and authored over 100 peer-reviewed medical articles.
 He is board certified in both general and heart surgery.

 United States senator (1995–2007)

-In 1990, Frist met with former Senate Majority Leader Howard Baker about the possibilities of public office.
+In 1990, Frist met with former Senate majority leader Howard Baker about the possibilities of public office.
 Baker advised him to pursue the Senate and suggested in 1992 that Frist begin preparations to run in 1994.
 Frist began to build support.
-He served on the Tennessee Governor's Medicaid Task Force from 1992 to 1993, joined the National Steering Committee of the Republican National Committee's Health Care Coalition and was deputy director of the Tennessee Bush-Quayle 1992 campaign.
+He served on the Tennessee governor's Medicaid Task Force from 1992 to 1993, joined the National Steering Committee of the Republican National Committee's Health Care Coalition and was deputy director of the Tennessee Bush-Quayle 1992 campaign.